-- 1. Continue to use the landfill and other infrastructure managed by the Columbia Shuswap Regional District for all solid waste, recycling and organics programs. - 2.
+- 1. Continue to use the landfill and other infrastructure managed by the CSRD for all solid waste, recycling and organics programs. - 2.
 Ensure that an adequate buffer is maintained around the landfill and that appropriate land uses are allowed in the buffer, to ensure minimal impact to landfill operations. - 3.
-Continue to work cooperatively with the Columbia Shuswap Regional District regarding operation and management of the landfill, and enhancements to the curbside garbage, organics, yard waste and recycling pick-up programs. - 4.
-Continue to work cooperatively with the Columbia Shuswap Regional District regarding implementation of any recommendations of an updated Solid Waste Management Plan, and any waste prevention and organics diversion strategies. - 5.
+Continue to work cooperatively with the CSRD regarding operation and management of the landfill, and enhancements to the curbside garbage, organics, yard waste and recycling collection programs. - 4.
+Continue to work cooperatively with the CSRD regarding implementation of any recommendations of an updated Solid Waste Management Plan, and any waste prevention and organics diversion strategies. - 5.
 Continue with and enhance the recycling collection program. - 6.
 Support the development of proposed new recycling collection facilities in industrial areas. - 7.
-Continue and review and enhance the residential organics collection program to divert more materials from the landfill, working with commercial operators and collections from multi family and commercial properties. - 8.
-Developing policy regarding the diversion of construction and demolition waste from the waste stream. - 9.
-Develop policy around solid waste and recycling collection facilities in the multi family residential Development Permit Area Guidelines.
+Continue, review, and enhance the residential organics collection program to divert more materials from the landfill, working with commercial operators and collections from multi-family and commercial properties. - 8.
+Develop policy regarding the diversion of construction and demolition waste from the waste stream. - 9.
+Develop policy around solid waste and recycling collection facilities in the multi-family residential Development Permit Area (DPA) Guidelines.